 We oversee the sale of property investments at auction by representing county and municipal governments.

-Investing in a foreclosed property can be highly profitable if you locate and purchase the right property at the right time and at the right price point.
+Investing in a foreclosed property in North Carolina can be highly profitable if you locate and purchase the right property at the right time and at the right price point.
 At The Kania Law Firm, we represent over 20 counties and municipalities to oversee the bidding, auction, and sale of properties with delinquent taxes that are subject to tax foreclosure.
 We maintain an ongoing list of these property investments and encourage you to peruse it for information about upcoming auctions.

 - You do not have the right to legally enter a property without the permission of the owner before it goes up for auction.